piyushthange/PiNux/README.md

 memory protection & 4GB of address space.
 Protected Mode allows you to protect \
 Memory from being accessed as well as prevent user program talking with hardware \
 There are 4 rings
-- Ring 0 - This is most privileged ring & can access h/w read & write memorythe \
-kernel runs on ring 0 \
+- Ring 0 - This is most privileged ring & can access h/w read & write memory the kernel runs on ring 0.
 - Ring 1 & 2 - Generally not used & are used by device drivers.
 - Ring 3 - Least privleged ring, user program runs on this ring.